basilnoor/RankUp-Valorant/README.md

 > *I recommend everyone to check out the app itself since it is hosted live, but in case you want to see me cover the pages I will add videos quickly going over each page respectively.*

 **Apologies for the sound only coming from the left.
-Something is wrong with the audio channels and im not sure how to fix it.**
+Something is wrong with my mics audio channels.**

 #### Homepage:
 https://www.youtube.com/watch?v=dKaGQnKpwXg&list=PLLNrqHPJCSRMcpbrFGWoOJHdY2KXT6m2R